MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

     )
     ```

-1. Grant the managed identity [CREATE, UPDATE, and INSERT permissions](/sql/relational-databases/security/permissions-database-engine) over the SQL Server database.
+1. Grant the managed identity CREATE, UPDATE, and INSERT permissions over the SQL Server database.
 The managed identity needs write permissions because the continuous export job exports data to the database on behalf of the managed identity.
+To learn more, see [Permissions](/sql/relational-databases/security/permissions-database-engine).

 ---